JeffVallyath/AI/README.md

 A future goal may be to add a way to summarize more efficiently and accurately using the summarize command.

+The main file is Ai_project.py so to execute the whole program run it from that file.

 Commands:
 Use the help command to see all the possible commands of what we added